handihealth/C4H_dental_challenge/README.md

 -   **ehrId:** variable `ehrId`: holds our sample patient’s ehrId.
 In openEHR the ehrId is the internal identifier used ot identify all of the health records for a single patient

 -   **compositions:** All openEHR data is persisted as a 'composition' which includes header information such as the author of the clinical record 'composer', dates and times etc. Every composition has a unique ID and can be updated, in case of error.
-The rpevious version is always retained.
+The previous version is always retained.

--   **AQL:** Ehrscape supports the use of AQL (Archetype Query Language) which allows highly granlar querying of openEHR compositions, including corss-composition, cross ehr querying.
+-   **AQL:** Ehrscape supports the use of AQL (Archetype Query Language) which allows highly granular querying of openEHR compositions, including corss-composition, cross ehr querying.
 AQL will not be used much in the App challenge but is

 Get a SessionId